keyboardio/Kaleidoscope/doc/plugin/EEPROM-Keymap.md

  [plugin:focusSerial]: FocusSerial.md

+By default, the plugin extends the keymap in PROGMEM: it will only look for keys in EEPROM if looking up from a layer that's higher than the last one in PROGMEM.
+This behaviour can be changed either via `Focus` (see below), or by calling `EEPROMSettings.use_eeprom_layers_only` (see the [EEPROMSettings](EEPROM-Settings.md) documentation for more information).

 ## Using the plugin

 Using the plugin is reasonably simple: after including the header, enable the plugin, and configure how many layers at most we want to store in `EEPROM`.
 There are other settings one can tweak, but these two steps are enough to get started with.